-(b) The displaced vapors from filling each tank are prevented from being released to the atmosphere through use of a vapor tight vapor balance system, or equivalent system as approved in writing by DEQ.
-All equipment associated with the vapor balance system shall be maintained to be vapor tight and in good working order.
+(b) The displaced vapors from filling each tank are prevented from being released to the atmosphere through use of a vapor tight vapor balance system.
+All equipment associated with the vapor balance system must be maintained to be vapor tight and in good working order.